clvx/cuetorials/overview/scope-visibility/README.md

 Cue will reference a value from the nearest enclosing scope.
 Some quirks are:
-• fields without quotes you can reference as identifiers and with dot
+- fields without quotes you can reference as identifiers and with dot,
-• fields with quotes require index
+- fields with quotes require index.
-• fields defined across scopes require sufficient paths to resolve
+- fields defined across scopes require sufficient paths to resolve.

 An alias defines a local value which is not part of the struct.
 They can be used for accessing shadowed fields, naming intermediate calculations or expressions, and more.
 They will not be output.